Impact-Company-Logo-English Black-01-177x54

 • The SSI is the translation of our 6 long-term commitments into a selection of 11 highly transformative and innovative programs.
 Program results are published quarterly, audited annually, and linked to short-term incentive plans for the managers of the Group.
 A notable addition to the SSI in 2021 is the local aspect, aiming to deploy local actions in the 100+ markets where the Group operates in order to better empower all leaders and collaborators to unlock meaningful local impacts.

-• DJSI World which covers three dimensions: economic, environmental, and social;
+• DJSI World covers three dimensions: economic, environmental, and social.

-• EcoVadis which covers four dimensions: environment, labor and human rights, sustainable procurement and ethics; and
+• EcoVadis covers four dimensions: environment, labor and human rights, sustainable procurement, and ethics.

-• CDP Climate Change representing a major reference for climate change leadership globally.
+• CDP Climate Change represents a major reference for climate change leadership globally.